PlzDntKilMeh/eos-utility-reversed/README.md

 # eos-utility-reversed

+ONLY TESTED ON EOS 80D, Should probably work on any camera that works with the EOS Utility and EDSDK.

 This takes the wifi functions from the EOS Utility windows desktop app and allows you to use them with the EDSDK

 I have no clue how most of this works lol.
 The EOS Utility is .net so I opened it in dnspy took the important code slapped it in chat gpt to convert it to c++ and it somehow worked lmao.